Heat capacity: Measurement

 The heat capacity can usually be measured by the method implied by its definition: start with the object at a known uniform temperature, add a known amount of heat energy to it, wait for its temperature to become uniform, and measure the change in its temperature.
 This method can give moderately accurate values for many solids; however, it cannot provide very precise measurements, especially for gases.

 Units

-International system
+International system (SI)

 The SI unit for heat capacity of an object is joule per kelvin (J/K or J⋅K−1).
 Since an increment of temperature of one degree Celsius is the same as an increment of one kelvin, that is the same unit as J/°C.